osmandapp/web/main/docs/user/widgets/quick-action.md

 ![Quick action widget](@site/static/img/widgets/quick_action_widget.png)

-## Enable Widget
+## Quick action widget

-In order to use the Quick Actions button you need to enable this widget first.
+In order to use the Quick Action button you need to enable this widget first.

 <Tabs groupId="operating-systems">